cheyrou23/using-cloud/help for end users/Using lucidchart and lucidpress.md

 * There is no content search on LucidChart Diagrams so title all diagrams in a clear and concise fashion in order to make them easy to find by others.

 * Diagrams created in LucidChart are subject to FOI, DPA and EIR.
 You should handle information in Lucid according to the information management guidelines for the UK government.

+### Support

+ * Like all cloud services the product could change over time.
+New features are added or features may be withdrawn.
+We have little control over this beyond the [feature request process](https://lucidchart.zendesk.com/forums/21398513-Current-Feature-Requests).
+As a registered user you are able and encouraged to participate in this process to help guide the development of the product.

 ### Administrator configuration